penny-clark/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

-## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+This is my version of the project, built as part of the Lighthouse Labs bootcamp from a repository of starter code.
+My work focused on the front-end, using HTML, CSS, JS, jQuery and AJAX.

+Features of this version of Tweeter include a character counter that turns red when it goes over, a nav bar button that jumps to the "write Tweet" field, and responsive design that includes a desktop layout and a tablet layout that can handle all but the tiniest screens.

+Tweeter will assign your tweets to random profiles that will populate your feed.
+Be your own best friends!

+And - sorry Harold! - Tweeter is Cross-Site Scripting safe.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body-parser
+- Chance